sageyu123/fasr-website/content/science/science-use-cases.md

 **Overall Science / Instrument / Technique**
 - [Main FASR science/instrument paper](http://surveygizmoresponseuploads.s3.amazonaws.com/fileuploads/623127/6920789/68-1f4d2fb9daa4d61b515d4781a45048bb_2024_SSP_Decadal_WP___Frequency_Agile_Solar_Radiotelescope.pdf) — *Dale Gary* (dgary@njit.edu)

----

-## FASR Science Working Groups (SWGs)

-Science use cases are being developed and evaluated within four current Science Working Groups, spanning the major areas of solar radio physics.

-**SWG1: Magnetic Reconnection & Particle Acceleration**
-Probing the physics of energy release, particle acceleration, and the formation of flare-accelerated populations during solar flares and eruptive events.

-**SWG2: Coronal Magnetography**
-Mapping coronal magnetic fields using advanced radio diagnostics to understand field topology, dynamics, and their role in structuring the solar atmosphere.

-**SWG3: Coronal Heating & Solar Wind Acceleration**
-Investigating the conversion of magnetic energy into thermal and kinetic energy, including mechanisms that heat the corona and drive the solar wind.

-**SWG4: Drivers of Space Weather**
-Characterizing solar activity that perturbs the heliosphere and affects the geospace environment, improving our ability to forecast space-weather conditions.

 <!-- Each SWG maintains a curated presentation highlighting selected science use cases under active development:
 - SWG1 Presentation: Magnetic Reconnection & Particle Acceleration (link to be added)